 Stage one - Expression of interest

-Submissions for the Sanger Prize Competition closed at 5pm UK GMT, Friday 11th December 2020.
+Submissions for the Sanger Prize Competition will open in Mid November and close on Friday 7th January 2022 at 5pm UK time.
 Entries received after this time will not be accepted.

-First stage applicants needed to complete a short application form and write an expression of interest detailing their scientific interests, their interests in genomics and why they want to come to the Sanger Institute.
+First stage applicants are asked to complete a short application form and write an expression of interest detailing their scientific interests, their interests in genomics and why they want to come to the Sanger Institute.
+The maximum word count for the expression of interest is 500 words, applicants should aim to write close to this amount in order to fully demonstrate their interest and suitability in the prize and any applications with a word count of less than 250 will not be reviewed.

 Two academic references are also required at this stage.
 Academic references should ideally be from the University or Institute which the applicant is currently studying at and at least one of them should include the university tutor or supervisor from the genomics degree course.
 Contacts details for the referees will be required when completing the form and the referees will then be emailed with a form for them to complete which will then be emailed directly to the Sanger Prize Committee.
 Applications will not be accepted without two complete references so applicants should chose references who are available to supply a reference and ensure, to the best of their ability that the reference is submitted on time.
 Due to the large number of applications received we cannot review any applications which do not have the full set of references.

 The Institute is not responsible for applications which are not received in time due to last minute technical issues.
-There will be no technical support available on the 11th December.
+There will be no technical support available on the 7th January 2022, you are advised to submit your application well before this date in case of any problems.

-The deadline for references is Friday 18th December 2020.
+The deadline for references is Friday 14th January 2022 at 5pm UK time.

 Only applications which meet the criteria listed above and have two references submitted by the deadline will be accepted and reviewed.

-The link to the online form is www.sanger.ac.uk/form/Sanger_Prize
+The link to the online form can be found here: https://www.sanger.ac.uk/form/Sanger_Prize_Application

 Stage two - Essay

-The judges’ decision will be communicated by the middle of May 2021, the decision is final and no further correspondence will be entered into.
+The judges’ decision will be communicated by the end of May 2022, the decision is final and no further correspondence will be entered into.

 Information about the internship